In-grid-collective/servPubWiki/Old Notes + tutorials/NA-Installing tinc on Mac.md

 Configuration files will be located in `/opt/local/etc/tinc`

 Tinc can now be configured and executed.
-For next steps refer to [](05-VPN%20and%20Reverse%20Proxy%20Server.md#Tinc%20creating%20the%20initial%20network%20and%20inviting%20nodes)
+For next steps refer to [[05-VPN and Reverse Proxy Server.md#Tinc creating the initial network and inviting nodes]]

 ## Debug help